fraggerfox/hnb-pkgsrc/README.md

 * Hierarchical Notebook (hnb) was originally written by `Øyvind Kolås`
 * The original pkgsrc script was written by `jmmv@NetBSD.org`
-* Thanks to `coypu` for reviewing and suggesting fixes / changes to conform to standardized `Makefile`.
+* Thanks to `@coypoop` for reviewing and suggesting fixes / changes to conform to standardized `Makefile` and patch files.
+* Thanks to `@ppaeps` for helping me debug the amd64 crashes.

 License
 -------